 – an application for a radio licence (depending on the nature of the yacht).

 Once the entire process has been completed successfully, a Certificate of Malta Registry5 will be issued – this also acts as proof of title to the vessel.

 What About Larger Yachts?

-There is a class of vessel that sits between normal yachts that may be used by a family and super yachts at the top end of the scale.
+There is a class of vessels that sits between normal yachts that may be used by a family and super yachts at the top end of the scale.
 These vessels are designed to take more than twelve people for charter.

 They are clearly not ships or cruise liners as they are simply not large enough.
 They are, however, too large to be classed as a yacht as well.
 For this reason, the name Passenger Yachts is commonly used.

-Under the SOLAS Convention6 they are considered to be passenger ships.
+Under the SOLAS Convention6 they are considered to be ‘passenger ships’.